Victor Borge understood something that many guardians of high culture never do: reverence can show love, but so can laughter.

 Britannica also captures the hinge in Borge's life.
 Because he was Jewish and because his satire of Hitler had already made him vulnerable, the Nazi occupation of Denmark in 1940 forced him out.
 He emigrated to the United States later that year and rebuilt his life there.

 That immigrant reinvention is central to the story.
 Borge did not arrive in America as a finished icon.
 He had to retool his act for a new language, a new audience, and a new entertainment economy.
-What he brought with him was not simply skill but portability.
+What he brought with him was skill and portability.
 He could move between recital culture, radio, Broadway, television, and variety performance because his act turned cultural translation into the show itself.

 He became legible in America without becoming generic.